Apocalyptic literature: Unfulfilled prophecy

 Haggai and Zechariah explained the delay by the failure of Judah to rebuild the temple, and so hope of the kingdom persisted, until in the first half of the 2nd century the delay is explained in the Books of Daniel and Enoch as due not to man's shortcomings but to the counsels of God.
-Regarding the 70 years of exile predicted in Jeremiah 29:10, the Jews were first exiled in 605 BC in the reign of king Jehoiakim and were allowed to return to their land in c.
-536 BC when King Cyrus conquered Babylon.
+Regarding the 70 years of exile predicted in Jeremiah 29:10, the Jews were first exiled in 605 BCE in the reign of king Jehoiakim and were allowed to return to their land in c.
+536 BCE when King Cyrus conquered Babylon.
 This period was approximately 70 years, as prophesied by Jeremiah.
 Others connect the 70 years of Jeremiah with the 70 weeks of years mentioned by the angel in Daniel 9.
 Enoch 85 interprets the 70 years of Jeremiah as the 70 successive reigns of the 70 angelic patrons of the nations, which are to come to a close in his own generation.
 The Book of Enoch, however, was not considered inspired Scripture by the Jews, so that any failed prophecy in it is of no consequence to the Jewish faith.

 The Greek empire of the East was overthrown by Rome, and prompted a new interpretation of Daniel.
 The fourth and last empire was declared to be Roman by the Apocalypse of Baruch chapters 36–40 and 4 Ezra 10:60–12:35.
 Again, these two books were not considered inspired Scripture by the Jews, and thus were not authoritative on matters of prophecy.
 In addition, earlier in Daniel chapter 7 and also in chapter 2, the fourth world empire is considered to be Rome since Babylon, Medo-Persia (Achaemenid Empire), Greece, and Rome were world empires which all clearly arrived in succession.

 Such ideas as those of "the day of Yahweh" and the "new heavens and a new earth" were re-interpreted by the Jewish people with fresh nuances in conformity with their new settings.
 Thus the inner development of Jewish apocalyptic was conditioned by the historical experiences of the nation.